The Baker Scholars Program

 Scholars are paired with faculty or professional mentors who serve as resources and help direct their project.
 In addition to their project work, scholars are strongly encouraged to participate in Baker Center events such as guest lectures and conferences, giving scholars the chance to expand their networks of professional contacts and hear first-hand accounts from political insiders.

 Looking for more information?
-Come to the Baker Scholar Information Session, Tuesday, Aug.
-29 or Wednesday, Aug.
-30, in rm.
-207 at the Baker Center.
+Come to the Baker Scholar Information Session, Wednesday, Aug.
+29 in the Toyota Auditorium from 5-6:30pm at the Baker Center.

 TO APPLY: Baker Scholars Application